Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 I can’t stand,
 They fucked me so bad,
 I am so fucking done for,
-I should have fucked them before they fucked me.
+I should have fucked them way before,
+Way before they'd fucked me.

 <!-- block -->